equs-python/__equs__.Python/week-0-introduction-to-python/00-introduction.md

 ### *[Problem - Homework] - No Ifs*
-Write a program that takes three integer inputs from standard input (see the next section):
+Write a program that takes three integer inputs:

  - If all inputs are equal print their sum
  - If one input differs, print the input that differs